mBurse Blog

 Here's what those two guidelines mean:

-First, rather than paying a standard allowance or mileage rate to all employees, the employer calculates the rate based on a standard vehicle – a vehicle of the same make and model for all employees, regardless of what vehicle they actually drive.
+Many businesses pay employees a standard allowance or standard mileage rate.
+With FAVR the employer calculates the rate based on a standard vehicle.
+This vehicle is the same make and model for all employees, regardless of what vehicle they drive.

-However, since employees are assigned different territories, and different territories experience different gas prices, insurance rates, and maintenance costs, it is necessary to factor in those variations to generate an accurate allowance.
-The maximum value of a standard automobile used for FAVR rate computing purposes is set at $62,000 for 2024 by the IRS.
+Different locations experience different gas prices, insurance rates, and maintenance costs.
+Therefore, it is necessary to factor in those variations to generate an accurate allowance.
+Using a standard vehicle simplifies that calculation.
+Because FAVR is a tax-free benefit, the IRS sets a maximum value for the standard auto used to calculate a FAVR allowance.
+The maximum value of a standard automobile used for FAVR is $61,200 for 2025, down from $62,000 for 2024.

-The fixed and variable allowance (FAVR) gets its name from the combination of fixed payments and variable payments.
+The fixed and variable allowance (FAVR) is a combination of fixed and variable payments.
+Think of it as the fixed amount of the car allowance and the variable rate of the mileage.
 These two payments reflect the dual nature of vehicle expenses.
-All drivers experience both fixed costs and variable costs, and these are reflected in the expenses covered by a FAVR allowance.
+All drivers experience fixed and variable costs, which are reflected in the expenses covered by an FAVR allowance.

 Each employee receives a vehicle reimbursement schedule that pays the business use percentage of both types of costs: